100 Notable alumni of

 -

 Deborah Kaye Allen is an American actress, dancer, choreographer, singer, director, producer, and a former member of the President's Committee on the Arts and Humanities.
-She has been nominated 20 times for an Emmy Award (winning five), and two Tony Awards.
+She has been nominated for 22 Emmy Awards (winning six), and two Tony Awards.
 She has won a Golden Globe Award, and received a star on the Hollywood Walk of Fame in 1991.
+In 2025, she received an Academy Honorary Award.

 -